oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 via DNS resolution, offering `mqtt` as the ALPN identifier.
 The outcome of this probe determines QUIC support:

-1. **ALPN accepted (`mqtt`):** The broker supports Single Stream mode.
+1. **`mqtt` selected:** The broker supports Single Stream mode.
 The client MAY proceed with the QUIC connection as a primary transport or as an upgrade from TCP/TLS as described in Section 6.5.
-2. **ALPN rejected (alternative ALPN offered):** The broker supports QUIC but not Single Stream mode for this endpoint.
-The client SHOULD fall back to TCP/TLS or accept the alternative ALPN if it is an MQTT-compatible protocol.
+2. **Another offered identifier selected:** This outcome is only possible if the client offered more than one identifier (Section 5.5.1).
+The broker supports QUIC but selected a different operating mode.
+The client SHOULD proceed with the selected mode if it is an MQTT-compatible protocol, or fall back to TCP/TLS otherwise.
-3. **ALPN rejected (no alternative offered):** The QUIC handshake fails with an `alpn_failure` alert.
+3. **ALPN negotiation fails:** The QUIC handshake fails with a `no_application_protocol` alert (QUIC error code 0x0178) [RFC9001] §8.1, indicating the broker supports none of the offered identifiers.
 The client MUST fall back to TCP/TLS.
 4. **QUIC connection fails (network error):** The client cannot establish a QUIC connection due to a network-level failure.
 See Section 6.6 for downgrade rules.